jedwards1211/metacave/README.md

                                             If this property is null, empty, or doesn't exist there's no measurements between two stations.

                 {

-                    "dir": "fs"             Optional enumeration - The direction of the shot's measurement.
+                  "dir": "fs",              Optional enumeration - The direction of the shot's measurement.
 There are two supported directions:
                                             "fs" and "bs", which are abbreviations for frontsight and backsight respectivly.
 A frontsight are measurements